jonathangeiger/kohana-jelly/guide/jelly.upgrading.md

 		($object, $method),
 		'Class::method',
 	)

-#### Filters are no longer called on validation

-Instead, filters are called when the value is being set.
-This, coupled with the new declaration syntax, means filters can be lovely little callbacks on your fields or models to add custom processing to set data.

-	'filters' => array(
-		'field' => array(
-			array(':model', 'set_field')
-		)
-	)

-See that `:model` part of the callback?
-That's converted the actual model instance that's being filtered, so you can now call methods on the actual model that's being validated.

 #### Jelly_Builder->load() has been removed

 This is also because of `Jelly::query()`.
 You can pass a second argument to `Jelly::query()` which effectively duplicates the functionality, except it works on selects, deletes, and updates: